-There are days when my alarm goes off in the morning and the thought of getting out of bed and starting my day fill me with dread.
-There are nights when I lie wide awake, paralysed with anxiety, unable to sleep.
-I can hardly function in those instances and the thought of meditating or exercising or trying yoga fills me with even more dread.
-How can I even begin to do something that requires lots of focus and/or motivation to begin with when I don’t even want to get out of the safe haven that is my bed.
+There are days when my alarm goes off in the morning and the thought of getting out of bed and starting my day fills me with dread.
+There are nights when I lie wide awake, paralyzed with anxiety, unable to sleep.
+I can hardly function in those instances, and the mere thought of meditating, exercising, or trying yoga fills me with even more dread.
+How can I even begin to do something that requires lots of focus and/or motivation to begin with when I don’t even want to leave my bed?

 - I went to a museum over the weekend when I easily could have stayed inside in my apartment all day